dineshkummarc/Picturo2.0/README.md

 Your photos must be stored in content folder, if you want to add a gallery you just need to create a folder within your content folder.
 Galleries thumbnail are generated with the first picture found in the folder.

 ### Create your own theme
-Picturo supports themes with [Twig](https://twig.symfony.com/) as templating engine they are located in the themes folder.
+Picturo2.0 supports themes with [Twig](https://twig.symfony.com/) as templating engine they are located in the themes folder.
 All themes must include two files : <br/>
 ~~~
 gallery.html
 detail.html